 - Steep learning curve; requires strong familiarity with Elasticsearch, KQL, and Kibana to build effective observability workflows.

-- No on-premise support in Elastic Cloud
+- No on-premise deployment in Elastic Cloud

 Best For